microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-list-transitivemembers.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get a list of the group's members.
+A group can different object types as members.
+For more information about supported member types for different groups, see [Group membership](/graph/groups-overview#group-membership).

-A group can have users, contacts, devices, service principals, and other groups as members.
-This operation is transitive and will also return a flat list of all nested members.
+This operation is transitive and returns a flat list of all nested members.
+An attempt to filter by an OData cast that represents an unsupported member type returns a `400 Bad Request` error.

 ## Permissions